Premium Southern Africa

 Joining instructions

-An airport arrival transfer is included from OR Tambo International Airport, 48 km from the city center (45 minutes – 1 hour drive).
+An airport arrival transfer is included.
 This transfer is only valid if arriving on day 1 or if you have booked pre-trip accommodation through Intrepid.
-Please provide your flight details at the time of booking, or at a minimum 14 days prior to travel.
+Please provide your flight details at the time of booking, or at a minimum 15 days prior to travel (note - we may not be able confirm request made within 15 days of travel).
 Once you have provided your details a transfer representative will be booked to meet you at the airport and transfer you to your hotel.

-Your driver will be waiting for you in the arrivals hall at the Information Desk, holding an Intrepid Sign Board.
-If you are unable to find your driver please call Page Corporate Transfer Services Office +27 84 400 8896 or our local emergency line: +27 82 822 9407.
-There are often large crowds at the Information Counter so please look carefully for your transfer representative who will be holding an Intrepid Sign Board.
+Your driver will be waiting for you at the Information Counter in your respective arrival terminal (domestic/international).
+There are often large crowds here so please look carefully for your transfer representative who will be holding an Intrepid sign board.
 Please do not agree to travel with individuals that claim to be your driver and do not represent “Page Corporate Transfer Services”.
-The driver will wait for two hours after your scheduled arrival time.

 Finishing your trip